 Chances are you and the other parent may clash on the “appropriateness” of certain gifts.
 When you don’t agree, steer clear of setting the other parent up by giving your child a gift you know will the other parent won’t sign off on.

 For example, 12-year old Lily is dying for a puppy but Mom has said absolutely not.
 In her book, Lily isn’t ready for that kind of responsibility.
 Let’s say Dad thinks Lily deserves a puppy but lives in an apartment that doesn’t allow pets.
-Because he knows how much it would mean to Lily, Dad gets her a puppy anyway.
+Because he knows how much it would mean to Lily, Dad gets her a puppy any way.
 He feels sure once Mom sees how happy Lily is she’ll cave on the no-pooch policy.

 End result?
 Lily comes home ecstatic, Mom goes ballistic and says there’s no way that dog is staying in her house.
 Lily is devastated.
 Mom is furious with Dad for trying to be the hero and making her look like a zero.
-Co-parenting relationship just took a serious nose dive.
+Their co-parenting relationship just took a serious nose dive.

 Regardless of how reasonable you think a gift might be, do your kids a favor and thoughtfully consider the other parent’s opinion before you purchase.
 When you bypass the other parent’s strong objection, kids usually end up paying the price.
 Even if the other parent relents under pressure, your child gets stuck hearing about it.